richelbilderbeek/soto_project/Tracker/README.md

 With the tester you can look at how the tracking performs over time.
 To use the tester, type the following on the command line:

 ```
->> python tester.py config.ini
+>> python tester.py configuration_file.ini
 ```

-- config.ini can be used to change settings and video files.
+ - `configuration_file.ini` can be used to change settings and video files.
-- Also you can have multiple config files, config_mouse.ini:
+ - Also you can have multiple config files, `config_mouse.ini`:

 ```
 >> python main.py config_mouse.ini